microsoft/test-code-coverage-within-app-service-webjob/README.md

 ## Out of scope

 The document doesn't cover DevOps tool Continuous Delivery pipeline (e.g. Azure DevOps Pipelines) for deployment, test run and test code coverage collection from within the DevOps tool.
-Only approach to run the code coverage collection from within the App Service WebJob is coevered.
+Only approach to run the code coverage collection from within the App Service WebJob is covered.

 ## Solution Options